Elaine Richard | Texarkana Today

 She leaves to cherish her memory is a daughter Allyson Richard; granddaughters Brittany and husband PJ, Ashley, Angelica, and Sarah; grandsons Jonathan and wife Fanceline, Derrick, Stephon, and Nathan; niece Diana; great- grandchildren Skylar, Cameron, Kai, Zuri, and Jamaria; special honorary daughter Julie; and a number of other relatives and friends.

 The funeral services will be held on Saturday, September 7, 2024, at 1:00 PM at Chapelwood Funeral Home in Nash, Texas.
-A visitation will be held on Friday, September 6, 2024, from 5:00 PM to 7:00 PM.
 Interment will be at Chapelwood Memorial Garden in Nash, Texas under the direction of Chapelwood Funeral Home.